truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

 ### Allowing Sudo Commands

-As a security hardening feature, administrator accounts in Linux-based TrueNAS releases (22.12.0 or newer) cannot by default execute certain root-level commands in a shell or SSH session.
+As a security hardening feature, administrator accounts in Linux-based TrueNAS releases (22.12.0 or newer) cannot execute certain root-level commands in a shell or SSH session by default.
 If a user attempts to execute one of these commands without root-level access, TrueNAS returns a **command not found** error.

 Administrative users who need to execute root-level commands to complete a task should temporarily enable sudo permissions for that user by going to **Credentials** and editing the user or group to enable some or all sudo commands.